 The CGS had a massive impact not just on the scenes of the titles it supported, but the esports scene as a whole.
 While active, the CGS was a stickler for exclusivity, and players who were part of the league were not allowed to attend any non-CGS event unless given written permission to do so, even though the CGS only lasted four months of the year.
 Players were also not allowed to compete in other titles, a rule CS:Source player Kevin “aZn” Wang broke when he attended a small NA Counter-Strike 1.6 LAN with friends, resulting in a $5,000 fine; two months wages.

 With players in the chosen CGS titles unable to join other events, the scenes for those games dried up, particularly in North America.
 This was especially true for Counter-Strike: Source, and when the CGS died, Source teams were left with no scene to return to.

 “It all went to hell in a hand basket when some well intentions but corporate suit type people tried to change gaming, the spirit of gaming and it crashed and burned during a bad economy,” said Jason Lake, the owner of Complexity Gaming, four years after CGS’ demise.
 “That was really hard on me, man.
 I’m quoted on video saying, ‘if this doesn’t work, esports is dead’ and, unfortunately, I wasn’t that far from the truth at the time.
 When CGS crashed and burned, the scene, in North America especially, was just a train wreck.”

 The big CGS checks had killed off the competition, and the bubble the CGS had created had burst.
-What is more, the outrageous salaries the CGS paid out had artificially inflated the asking price for top players in the esports scene, and organisations began making promises they were unable to keep in a bid to snatch up the best players around.
+What is more, the outrageous salaries the CGS paid out had artificially inflated the asking price for top players in the esports scene.
+Organizations began making promises they were unable to keep in a bid to snatch up the best players.

 The CGS did not understand esports